When you first get breast implants, the idea of a future revision surgery probably isn't something you spend too much time thinking about.

 It's easier the second time round.

 ...but that's pretty much a sweeping statement!
-The answer to what your recovery from a revision will be like depends entirely on what needs to be done.
+The answer to what your recovery from a breast implant revision will be like depends entirely on what needs to be done.

-These are the relatively simple revisions that are generally associated with minimal discomfort and recovery time compared to first-time breast augmentation.
+These are the relatively simple breast implant revisions that are generally associated with minimal discomfort and recovery time compared to first-time breast augmentation.

-That's because the implant pocket has already been created.
-So, an implant exchange will involve opening your old incisions, removing the breast implants, replacing with new implants and closing the wound.
+That's because the breast implant pocket has already been created.
+So, a breast implant exchange will involve opening your old incisions, removing the breast implants, replacing with new implants and closing the wound.

-You could be surprised at how good you feel after revision surgery.
+You could be surprised at how good you feel after a breast implant revision.
 Expect to be feeling pretty good after a couple days (allowing for the anesthesia and any pain meds to wear off).

 However, if you choose to go MUCH larger, or change the placement of your breast implants from over the muscle to under, you should expect a bit more discomfort than your first breast surgery.